DaRaFF/jsgamewiki/README.md

 ###Lists of free eBooks
 * [jsbooks](http://jsbooks.revolunet.com) — JavaScript
 * [free-programming-books](//github.com/vhf/free-programming-books) — Different themes and languages
+* [Learn How To Plan, Create, and Promote Games](http://www.lessmilk.com/content/lessmilk.pdf) - This book brifely introduce you to some inportent steps in Game Development.

 ##<a name="email-newsletter">Email - Newsletter</a>
 * [javascriptweekly](http://javascriptweekly.com/)